HttpRafa/atomic-cloud/docs/controller/installation/normal.md

 ## Step 4: Start the CLI

 Start the CLI in a Terminal on your Device where you want to Controll the Cloud from.
+After that